Open-MSS/MSS/docs/gentutorials.rst

 **Note**

 You must go into the tutorials directcory and then run the .py files.
-And always remember to add the PYTHONPATH to ........../MSS/ directory.
 You have also to set the MSUI_CONFIG_PATH to a tmp directory.
 The comparison images are created below this directory.
 The user's msui_settings.conf is not changed.